Hybrid systemsOff-grid systemsBatteries

 Round-trip efficiency shows how much energy the battery loses while just storing it.
 The higher the round-trip efficiency is, the less energy you lose.

-Off-grid systems aren't connected to the grid, so they can't work without batteries at all.
-Choosing and sizing batteries for an off-grid system, you should follow a simple rule: the more, the better.
-For your battery powered home, they are the only source of electricity when the sun fails.
+Off-grid systems aren’t connected to the grid, so they can’t work without batteries at all.
+When choosing and sizing batteries for an off-grid system, you should follow a simple rule: the more, the better.
+For your battery-powered home, they are the only source of electricity when the sun is out.

-Hybrid systems are connected to the utility grid, but they also have some extra battery storage as a backup.
-It's much less than an off-grid battery bank, and is used when the sun isn't active or the grid is down.
+Hybrid solar systems are connected to the utility grid, but they also have some extra battery storage as a backup.
+It is used when the sun isn’t active or the grid is down.
+Another function of a battery bank in a hybrid system is peak shaving: your house consumes energy from the battery when electric rates are the highest.

-To size your battery bank, make a list of your critical loads and find out their peak power requirements – the maximum amount of energy those devices will use at one time.
-You can find this information on the label of the devices you've chosen, or check it online.
+If you want to size your battery bank precisely to meet the needs of your critical loads, write them down in a list along with their peak power requirements – the maximum amount of energy those devices will use at one time.
+You can find this information on the label of the devices you’ve chosen, or check it online.
+You’ll need two numbers:

 • Maximum running wattage – how much electricity the device needs to operate.